biroue10/Tribute-Page-FreeCodeCamp/README.md

-Certainly!
-Here's an example of a README file for the Tribute Page project:

 # Tribute Page Project

 This project is a tribute page that honors Dr. Norman Borlaug.
 It is a part of the freeCodeCamp curriculum for Responsive Web Design.